-A Health Care Proxy (also known as Health Care Power of Attorney, Medical Power of Attorney, Health Care Agent, or Health Care Proxy) is someone who will make health care decisions on your behalf if you are no longer be able to make your own decisions.
+A Health Care Proxy (also known as Health Care Power of Attorney, Medical Power of Attorney, or Health Care Agent) is someone who will make health care decisions on your behalf if you are no longer be able to make your own decisions.

 Reasons For Naming A Health Care Proxy

 If you become incapacitated and cannot speak for yourself, you'll want someone who knows you and your decisions to advocate on your behalf.
 This person is your Health Care Proxy.
 By naming a Health Care Proxy, you can potentially avoid disagreements between family members about your care, as there will be one person who knows your wishes and can legally speak for you.
 In addition, naming a Health Care Proxy can help you feel confident that even if you aren't able to speak for yourself, someone you know and trust will speak for you, and help you get the medical care and treatments that you want.

 Decisions A Health Care Proxy May Make On Your Behalf